DanielBerns/CIA_Factbook_to_spreadsheet/docs/design.md

 2. Data files live in ~/Data/CIA/factbook/factbook_html_zip

 ### Bash scripts
 I use bash scripts to download zip files with the data from the CIA website and decompress them.
+However, I want to use python scripts, to configure all the code from one point (a class Config)

 ## sprint #2 20220810